strapi/strapi/README.md

 ## Why Strapi ?

-At [Wistity](http://wistity.co), everything we do we believe in changing the status quo of web development.

-The way we challenge the status quo of web development is by making our products simple to use, user friendly and production-ready.
+> At [Wistity](http://wistity.co), everything we do we believe in changing the status quo of web development.
+Our products are simple to use, user friendly and production-ready.

-To reach our goals, we needed to create [Strapi](http://strapi.io/), an open-source [Node.js](https://nodejs.org/) rich framework for building applications and services.
+Web and mobile applications needed a powerful, simple to use and production-ready API-driven framework.
+That's why we created Strapi, an open-source [Node.js](https://nodejs.org/) rich framework for building applications and services.

-[Strapi](http://strapi.io/) enables developers to focus on writing reusable application logic instead of spending time building infrastructure.
+Strapi enables developers to focus on writing reusable application logic instead of spending time building infrastructure.
 It is designed for building practical, production-ready Node.js applications in a matter of hours instead of weeks.

 ## Features